-&lt;sup>40The offences subject to sanction are: forcing into or keeping in slavery or servitude (article 600 of the Criminal Code), trafficking in persons (article 601 of the Criminal Code), acquisition or sale of slaves (article 602 of the Criminal Code), offences relating to child prostitution and the exploitation of child prostitution (article 600-bis Criminal Code), child pornography and the exploitation of child pornography (article 600-ter Criminal Code), possession of pornographic material produced by the sexual exploitation of minors (article 600-quater Criminal Code), tourist initiatives aimed at the exploitation of child prostitution (article 600-quinquies Criminal Code).
-Law no. 172 of 1 October 2012 was published in the Official Gazette no. 235 dated 8 October 2012 on the "Ratification and execution of the Comvention of the Council of Europe for the protection of minors against exploitation and sexual abuse", adopted by the Committee of Ministers of the Criminal Code were made when ratifying the Convention of the Council of Europe that affect the scope of articles 24-ter and 25-quinquies of Legislative decree 231/2001.
+40The offences subject to sanction are: forcing into or keeping in slavery or servitude (article 600 of the Criminal Code), trafficking in persons (article 601 of the Criminal Code), acquisition or sale of slaves (article 602 of the Criminal Code), offences relating to child prostitution and the exploitation of child prostitution (article 600-bis Criminal Code), child pornography and the exploitation of child pornography (article 600-ter Criminal Code), possession of pornographic material produced by the sexual exploitation of minors (article 600-quater Criminal Code), tourist initiatives aimed at the exploitation of child prostitution (article 600-quinquies Criminal Code).
+Law no. 172 of 1 October 2012 was published in the Official Gazette no. 235 dated 8 October 2012 on the "Ratification and execution of the Convention of the Council of Europe for the protection of minors against exploitation and sexual abuse", adopted by the Committee of Ministers of the Council of Europe on 12 July 2007 and opened for signature on 25 October 2007 in Lanzarote.
+Certain changes to the Criminal Code were made when ratifying the Convention of the Council of Europe that affect the scope of articles 24-ter and 25-quinquies of Legislative decree 231/2001.
 Legislative decree 39/2014 (article 3) added a reference to article 609-undecies into article 25-quinquies of Legislative decree 231/2001 containing "Grooming of minors", thereby including that offence in the list of offences to which legal persons can be subject.

-&lt;sup>41 The offences indicated under the aforementioned article 10 of law no.146/2006 (criminal association, mafia-type association, criminal association to smuggle foreign-processed tobacco, criminal association for the unlawful trafficking of narcotic or psychotropic substances, illegal immigration, convincing others not to make statements or to make false statements to the legal authorities, aiding and abetting) will be considered cross-border if the unlawful action is committed in more than one country, or, if committed in one country, with a substantial part of the preparation and planning of the unlawful manslaughter or grievous bodily harm through negligence, committed in violation of the rules on health and safety at work.
-Article 25-septies provides for the administrative liability of the organisation in relation to the crimes described under articles 589 and 590, third paragraph of the Criminal Code (Manslaughter or serious or grievous bodily harm) committed in breach of the rules on the protection of health and safety at work;
+41 The offences indicated under the aforementioned article 10 of law no.146/2006 (criminal association, mafia-type association, criminal association to smuggle foreign-processed tobacco, criminal association for the unlawful trafficking of narcotic or psychotropic substances, illegal immigration, convincing others not to make statements or to make false statements to the legal authorities, aiding and abetting) will be considered cross-border if the unlawful action is committed in more than one country, or, if committed in one country, with a substantial part of the preparation and planning of the unlawful